acccoursera/gettingandcleaningdata/CodeBook.md

 ## Units of data sets

->NOTE: All processed data (i.e. the newly combined data and the generated "tidy" data) is in the same uits of the original test and traing data sets.
+>NOTE: All processed data (i.e. the newly combined data and the generated "tidy" data) is in the same units of the original test and traing data sets.
 The units for these variables are descibed in the follwing files

   * Featrues.txt
   * features_info.txt